 - A. Industrial Storm Water Permit.
-If the facility has a storm water discharge that results in the discharge of a reportable quantity or contributes to a water quality standard violation as described in UAC R317-8-3.9(2)(a)3, the permittee is required to obtain separate coverage or an appropriate exclusion under the Multi-Sector General Permit (MSGP) for Storm Water Discharges Associated with Industrial Activities (UTR000000).
-If the facility is not already covered, the permittee has 30 days from when the reportable discharge or violation occurs to submit the appropriate Notice of Intent (NOI) for the MSGP or exclusion documentation. - B. Construction Storm Water Permit.
+The facility contains inactive metal mines which may require separate coverage or an appropriate exclusion under the Multi-Sector General Permit (MSGP) for Storm Water Discharges Associated with Industrial Activities (UTR000000) if storm water is coming in contact with overburden, raw material, intermediate product, finished product, byproduct, or waste product.
+DWQ will review this facility and provide separate notification of any industrial storm water permit requirements. - B. Construction Storm Water Permit.
 Any construction at the facility that disturbs an acre or more of land, including less than an acre if it is part of a common plan of development or sale, is required to obtain coverage under the UPDES Construction General Storm Water Permit (UTRC00000).
 Permit coverage must be obtained prior to land disturbance.
 If the site qualifies, a Low Erosivity Waiver (LEW) Certification may be submitted instead of permit coverage.